-Feeling uninspired?
-Stuck in a rut?
-We’ve all been there and know how hard it is to get back in the swing of things.
-Whether you’re working on a project, writing an article or designing a catalog, a mood board is one of the tried-and-tested methods that is often underrated, but which has the great ability to get your creative juices flowing.
+Whether you’re working on a big creative project, a marketing campaign or designing a catalog, a mood board is tried-and-tested method, which has the ability to get your creative juices flowing.

 What is a mood board?